devHazz/s3ge/README.md

 # Welcome to the project!

 ## About
-This program is for allowing the user to upload custom graphics to Skate 3 on RPCS3 without hassle.
-This removes the need of the heavy manual work and is very easy to utilise.
+This program gives you the ability to import custom graphics into the Skate 3 RPCS3 Process but also allows you to pull any existing graphics on a `SKATER.P` file.

 ## How-to use
+### Importer
+Either make sure you have a DDS file (with mipmaps generated) or a PSG File.
+Files must be of 256x128 size. <br>
+Run the importer.exe, drag & drop in the file and run through the prompts. <br>
+Need help with retrieving the Skate 3 PID? <br>
+`Open Task Manager > Find the rpcs3.exe in the Details Tab > Locate the PID next to the process name`

+### Converter
+Make sure your skater has 4 exisiting graphics, otherwise this will NOT work! <br>
 Make sure that your `SKATER.P` has been copied to the files directory, then execute `go run main.go`

 ## Requirements